Oregon vs. Stanford NCAA Football Odds, Plays and Insights | October 2, 2021

 - This season, the Ducks are winless against the spread when entering a game as a favorite of 8 points or more (in three chances).

-- Oregon is 1-3 against the spread and 4-0 overall this season when the team scores more than 27.5 points.
+- Oregon is 1-3 against the spread and 4-0 overall this season when the team records more than 27.5 points.

 - The Ducks average 21.7 more yards per game (423.0) than the Cardinal allow per contest (401.3).

-- Oregon is 1-1 against the spread and 2-0 overall when the team amasses more than 401.3 yards.
+- In games that Oregon churns out more than 401.3 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Ducks have turned the ball over one time this season, two fewer than the Cardinal have forced (3).

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.